• Australia

 6. Use Self-Exclusion Tools

-Take advantage of self-exclusion programs offered by casinos and online gambling platforms.
+Take advantage of the self-exclusion programs offered by casinos and online gambling platforms.
 These tools allow you to voluntarily ban yourself from gambling for a specified period, providing a valuable barrier against compulsive behavior.

 7. Seek Support